DataDog/hiring-engineers/answers.md

 ![new_monitor](./screenshots/new_mn.png)

 There are many types of monitors to choose.
-In this case, we use the type of *Metric* to compare the values of a metric with the threshold we are going to define.
+In this case, we use *Metric* to compare the values of a metric with the threshold we are going to define.

 ![monitor_metric](./screenshots/monitor_mtc.png)